-Ok, so you never need to cook black-eyed beans (black-eyed peas) from scratch.
-You could just open tins of these beans, drain and add them into your dishes at the last minute.
+Ok, so you technically never need to cook black eyed beans (black eyed peas) from scratch.
+You could just open tins of these beans, drain and add them to your dishes at the last minute.
 Yeap – I do that lots.
-Especially when I need to cook in a hurry.
+Especially when cooking in a hurry.

-Except I also cook them from scratch lots too.
+Except you could also cook them from scratch lots too.
 Why?
+Because:

-You can easily cook more beans than you need and store them in the fridge.
-I keep them this way for about 5 days without any problems.
+Oh and you can easily cook more beans than you need and store them in the fridge.
+They keep this way for about 5 days without any problems.

 Whilst you don’t need to soak black eyed beans, soaking them means that you will greatly reduce the cooking time.
 The easiest way to do this is to soak black eyed beans overnight.
 Place the dried black eyed beans into a container and add approximately 4 times the volume of water to beans (easiest if you use cup measures so 1 cup black eyed beans to 4 cups water).
 In the morning, drain, rinse and proceed with cooking.

 How To Quick Soak Dried Black Eyed Beans